flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210302-ny-attorney-general-letitia-james-on-the-decision-to-open-an-independent-investigation-into/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “This is not a responsibility we take lightly as allegations of sexual harassment should always be taken seriously.”
+    This is not a responsibility we take lightly as allegations of sexual harassment should always be taken seriously.

 ---
 **LATEST:** Today, Gov. Cuomo’s special counsel and senior advisor gave the attorney general the [green light](https://ag.ny.gov/press-release/2021/attorney-general-james-receives-referral-letter-investigate-allegations-sexual) (an official referral letter from the governor’s office required by law) to move forward with an independent investigation into allegations of sexual harassment made against the governor.